The Essential Steps to Legally Getting Married

 The marriage license is a crucial document in the marriage process.
 It is obtained from the county clerk’s office and must be secured before the wedding ceremony.
 Requirements for obtaining a marriage license may vary by state but generally include proof of identity, age, and sometimes residency.
 Please note that a marriage license is not a marriage certificate.
 Learn the differences between marriage license vs. certificate here.

-How to Get Married at the Courthouse
+Steps to Get Legally Married at the Courthouse

 Courthouse weddings, or civil ceremonies, are a straightforward and often cost-effective way to get married.
 To marry at a courthouse, couples must: